PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 The *object_pointer* field stores a pointer to exception object which was thrown.
 If no exception was thrown then this field should contain 0.
-Beautiful Capi assign a code for each exception class.
+Beautiful Capi assigns a code for each exception class.
 Exception class is a class which could be thrown as exception.
 So, you need tell to Beautiful Capi which classes could be thrown as exceptions.
 In class description there is *exception* boolean attribute and *true* means that a particular class could be thrown as exception.
 The *code* field contains code of the thrown exception.
 Zero value means no exception,